Far Masovian dialect: Slanted vowels

-Slanted á was generally retained as á until at least the 1950s, and could sometimes raise to ó, u before a nasal, but in recent years is generally realized as a, as in Standard Polish.
-Slanted é is usually merged with e due to influence from Standard Polish, but in the past merged with i, y. e often raises to é in words ending in -ej and before final -rz, -r, and voiced consonants.
+Slanted á was generally retained as á until at least the 1950s, and could sometimes raise to ó, or u before a nasal, but in recent years is generally realized as a, as in Standard Polish.
+Slanted é is usually merged with e due to influence from Standard Polish but, in the past, merged with i or y. e often raises to é in words ending in -ej, before final -rz, -r, and voiced consonants.
 The group irC often shifts to érzC: sierzp.
 The group éj may shift to i after soft consonants and y after hard consonants: boski (boskiej), dobry (dobrej).
 Slanted ó may be retained as ó, more frequently merge with u, or rarely merge with o, and o may become ó before nasals, except in the dative plural ending -om, and words ending in -o often shift to -ój.

 Nasal vowels

 ę tends to be realized like in Standard Polish: it decomposes medially except before sibilants (with exceptions).
-Medial ę sometimes lowers, but this is fading, it also sporadically raises to yN, iN, but this is also uncommon.
+Medial ę sometimes lowers, but this is fading, it also sporadically raises to yN or iN, but this is also uncommon.
 Final -ę generally denasalizes to -e.
-Medial ą tends to also decompose to oN, and sometimes then rises to óN, uN.
+Medial ą tends to also decompose to oN, and sometimes then rises to óN or uN.
 Final -ą often denasalizes to -o or sometimes -oł, and sporadically raises to -ó or -u.
 However, before sonorants, both ę and ą may lose nasality and/or gain j or ł: gęjśor, gołsior (gęsior), cięłżkie (ciężkie), ciełzar (ciężar).
 They may also sometimes decompose: krawenżnik (krawężnik), dzionsła (dziąsła).
-The group eN sometimes lower to aN, or sometimes raise to éN, yN/iN.
-However, a realization that of Standard Polish is becoming more common.
+The group eN sometimes lowers to aN, or sometimes raises to éN or yN/iN.
+However, this is a realization of Standard Polish that is becoming more common.
 The group oN also frequently raises to óN, uN. o may sporadically raise before r in certain words. y may lower to e before m and n, and shifts to ó before rz. u may lower to o before m and n.
 Sporadic secondary nasalization may occur.
 Future forms of być often lose nasality.

 Prothesis

 Initial i- sometimes takes prothetic j-, but more common are forms without this prothesis.
 Initial o- may labialize to ô-, but weakly, and this is often avoided, sometimes leading to hypercorrections: okieć (łokieć).
 Even less frequently, initial u- may also undergo weak labialization to û-.
-Initial a- may take a prothetic h- or j-, rarely it may labialize.
+Initial a- may take a prothetic h- or j- and may rarely labialize.
 Initial e- may gain a prothetic w or j, and words beginning with je- often shift to e-: esce (jeszcze).